KDE/kstars/README.md

 ## Development

-Code can be cloned, viewed and pull requests can be made via the [KStars repository](https://invent.kde.org/education/kstars).
+Code can be cloned, viewed and merge requests can be made via the [KStars repository](https://invent.kde.org/education/kstars).
 If you are new to remote git repositories, please see the Git Tips section below.
-Note: Previously KStars used Phabricator for its pull requests.
+Note: Previously KStars used Phabricator for its merge requests.
 That system is no longer in use.

 ### Integrated Development Environment IDE